akshayhariyani/Men-s-Hair-Salon-Management-System/README.md

 - 💳 **Payment & Transaction Management**
   Seamlessly handle billing and generate payment receipts.

+-💼 **Wallet System for Cancellations**
+  When a user cancels a booking, the refunded amount is securely credited to their in-app wallet for future use.

 - 📊 **Reports & Analytics**
   Generate business performance reports to track sales and appointments.